bohdanchitrich/FinancialManager/README.md

 ### About
 ***

-A financial manager is software that allows users to manage their financial assets.
+A financial manager is pet project that allows users to manage their financial assets.
 Provides CRUD control of financial transactions and reporting system by date.
 ### Description
 ***